 (Video Credit : Pradeep S)

 Their color may vary and can be any but mostly light red or black in colour with a long and narrow face.
-Both cows and bulls have horns which are small and curved backwards.
-The breed averages about 90 cm in height and weighs around 130 kg, yielding up to 3 litres of milk a day.
+Both cows and bulls have horns that are small and curved backward.
+The breed averages about 90 cm in height and weighs around 130 kg, yielding up to 3 liters of milk a day.
 This is much less than that of the hybrid varieties but, unlike them, the Vechur cow also requires little by way of feed or maintenance.
 The milk is believed to have medicinal qualities and easy digestibility due to smaller fat globule size.
-A recent report claims that the milk of the Vechur cow has more of the beta casein variety A2, rather than the variety A1 which is implicated in conditions like diabetes, ischaemic heart disease and autism.
+A recent report claims that the milk of the Vechur cow has more of the beta casein variety A2, rather than the variety A1 which is implicated in conditions like diabetes, ischaemic heart disease, and autism.

 Fig. 2: Vechur Bull

-The medicinal property of the Vechur cow’s milk have been documented traditionally by Ayurveda and recent scientific studies have substantiated this.
+The medicinal property of the Vechur cow’s milk has been documented traditionally by Ayurveda and recent scientific studies have substantiated this.
 The protein component of the Vechur cow’s milk has an improved antimicrobial property.
 As per recent findings, the antibacterial property of the lactoferrin protein present in the Vechur Cow milk is more than that of the antibiotic ampicillin.
 Although lactoferrin found to have antimicrobial, antiviral, antitumor, immunodefence and anti-inflammatory properties and recent studies proves that these properties are much more enhanced in the Vechur cow milk.
 The Vechur Ghee (clarified butter) produced from Vechur cow’s milk, is famous for its high medicinal values due to the presence of A2 beta-lactalbumin protein and higher arginine content which is good for the health of convalescing people.

 Fig. 3: Vechur Cow